ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 exports.handler = laconia(handler).register(instances);
 ```

-TBD That's it! notice how blah blah
+That's it!
+Notice how clean the handler code is as it's now responsible
+purely on the business logic.
+The the other hand, the dependencies
+creation is also encapsulated in a single function and can be implemented
+simply by returning an object.

 ## Unit Testing

-In our unit test, we’d like to make sure that this Lambda is unit tested by verifying that the number 1000 (think user id)
+In our unit test, we will make sure that this Lambda is unit tested by verifying that
-is used when tweets are being retrieved.
+the user id 1000 is used when tweets are being retrieved.
+As unit testing is a first

-Let's see how we can test the lambda code that we have written in the previous section.
-As unit testing is a first class citizen in Laconia, Laconia
+class citizen in Laconia, testing your handler function will be a breeze.
+Laconia
 provides `run` method to run your Lambda handler code without worrying on
-your dependencies instantiation.
-Let's see the following example.
+your dependencies creation.
+Let's see it in action in the following example:

 ```js
 const lambda = require("./lambda");